Skip to content

 import { loadCatalog, loadIDs, key } from './proxy.js'

-import { loadLocales } from 'wuchale/run-server'
+import { loadLocales } from 'wuchale/load-utils/server'

-export default await loadLocales(key, loadIDs, loadCatalog, ['en', 'es'])
+export const get = await loadLocales(key, loadIDs, loadCatalog, ['en', 'es'])

-import { runWithLocale } from 'wuchale/run-server'
+import { runWithLocale } from 'wuchale/load-utils/server'

 app.get('/:locale', (req, res) => {